-Values of short-term uplift rates, which have been quantified using geodetic data collected over the past century (Schlatter et al., 2005), yield a similar pattern concerning the relationships with topographic metrics.
-Elevation, relief and slope values tend to increase with increasing surface uplift rate (figure 9a,b,c), although the trend is less clear than in case of the long-term uplift variable.
-Hypsometric integrals and the river profile shapes show no clear trend with geodetic uplift rates (figure 9 d,e).
+Short-term uplift rates, which have been quantified using geodetic data collected over the past century (Schlatter et al., 2005), yield a similar pattern regarding relationships with topographic metrics.
+Elevation, relief and slope values tend to increase with increasing surface uplift rate (Fig. 9a, b, c), although the trend is less clear than in the case of the long-term uplift variable.
+Hypsometric integrals and the river profile shapes show no clear trend with geodetic uplift rates (Fig. 9 d, e).

-The mean ice thickness in each catchment during the LGM can be considered as a measure for the glacial imprint onto the landscape (Schlunegger & Norton, 2013).
-However, no clear variations can be observed between the three defined LGM thickness classes and elevation, relief and slope (figure 10a,b,c).
-In basins with thicker ice, the HI is clearly lower, and the river profile concavity higher than in basins with thinner ice (figure 10d,e).
+Mean ice thickness in each catchment during the LGM can be considered as a measure of glacial imprint onto the landscape (Schlunegger and Norton, 2013).
+However, no clear variations can be observed between the three defined LGM thickness classes and elevation, relief and slope (Fig. 10a, b, c).
+In basins with thicker ice, the HI is clearly lower and the river profile concavity higher than in basins with thinner ice (Fig. 10d, e).

-Precipitation is quantified by the amount and the intensity of precipitation averaged over the time span from 1961-2012, for which data record is available.
-Regarding the amount of precipitation, the topographic variables do not show any clear variation in-between the three defined precipitation classes (figure 11).
-The only noticeable relation exists in the wet basins (>1836 mm/y), which are characterized by high elevations.
-For the intensity of precipitation, which we express here by the 90th percentile of daily precipitation, the results are also nondistinct (figure 12).
-However, the basins characterized by very high rainfall intensity show much steeper slopes than for the basins with less intense precipitation.
+Precipitation is quantified by the amount and the intensity of precipitation averaged over the time span from 1961 to 2012, for which a data record is available.
+Regarding the amount of precipitation, topographic variables do not show any clear variation in between the three defined precipitation classes (Fig. 11).
+The only noticeable relation exists in wet basins (>1836 mm year-1), which are characterized by high elevations.
+For the intensity of precipitation, which we express here by the 90th percentile of daily precipitation, the results are also non-distinct (Fig. 12).
+However, the basins characterized by very high rainfall intensity show much steeper slopes than the basins with less intense precipitation.